Updated: 8/15/2019 | August 15th, 2019

 Most travelers start their journeys in Moscow and go east.
 If you are anxious to interact with locals or improve your Russian skills, consider starting in Vladivostok or Beijing and heading west.
 You will likely encounter fewer tourists and more locals who are simply taking the train as a means of transportation, not as an adventure.

-Beijing is probably a more attractive bookend to the journey than Vladivostok and likely provides easier onward connections — the best options from Vladivostok are to either fly back to Moscow (about $250) or take a ferry to Japan or South Korea ($400 and up).
+Beijing is probably a more attractive bookend to the journey than Vladivostok and likely provides easier onward connections — the best options from Vladivostok are to either fly back to Moscow (about $250 USD) or take a ferry to Japan or South Korea ($400 USD and up).

 Unless you love the idea of spending a week straight on a train, I recommend making a couple of stops along the way.
 One of the best things about the Trans-Siberian is the opportunity it affords you to see more of Russia than just Moscow and/or St. Petersburg.
 The most interesting people I met and the best experiences I had along the way came not on the train, but during my stops, which included the following: